 Signs That Dog Scooting May Be an Emergency

-Sometimes, scooting can point to a more serious issue that needs immediate attention.
+Sometimes, scooting can indicate a more serious issue that requires immediate attention.
 If you notice these signs, it's time to call your vet:

-• Swelling or Redness Around the Rear.
-This could mean an infection or abscess that needs professional care.
+Swelling or Redness Around the Rear.
+This could indicate an infection or an abscess that requires professional care.

-• Changes in Stool.
-Loose stools or visible worms might point to internal parasites needing treatment.
+Changes in Stool.
+Loose stools or visible worms may indicate internal parasites that need treatment.

 Long-Term Care Tips for a Scoot-Free Dog